 - Longevity: The aroma of Champaca can last up to 100-200 hours.

 - Fragrance Classification: Floral, Narcotic Floral

 - Blends well with: Amyris, Bergamot, Black Pepper, Cardamom, Cedarwood, Cinnamon, Cistus, Clove, Coriander, Davana, Frankincense, Galbanum, Helichrysum, Jasmine, Labdanum, Lemon, Lime, Mandarin, Myrrh, Neroli, Opopanax, Orange, Patchouli, Petitgrain, Rose, Sandalwood, Vanilla, Vetiver, Violet Leaf, and Ylang Ylang

 Products Using Champaca Absolute

-- Caution maximum dermal use during pregnancy and breastfeeding
+- Caution: maximum dermal use of 17.5% during pregnancy and lactation.

 - No known hazards or contraindications.